 I was recently reading In Touch magazine or some other pop culture entertainment bit.
-I came across a little snippet on Miley Cyrus and how she likes to be the same person at home, the airport and everywhere else.
+In said magazine, I came across a little snippet on Miley Cyrus and how she likes to be the same person at home, the airport and everywhere else.
 A singer, as opposed to an actor, has that luxury to be true to themselves.
 An actor must always get into their role and it’s dangerous for their career, if audiences conflate the private and public entertainments roles.
 The article tidbit on Miley triggered a thought process in my brain.
 I wondered to myself how others view me.
 And this is what I came up with for the moment.

 When people first meet me, I’m often a canvas onto which they project their vision, fears, past or futures.
 I’m a collage.
 I’m a Rorschach test.
 That sounds rather remarkable, daunting and perhaps unbelievable.

 Ethnically, people don’t know what I am.
 Even my fellow Puerto Ricans often mis-identify me.
 Almost every racial and ethnic group in Berkeley, for instance, thought I was a member.
 I am not exaggerating.
 I once got a rental apartment because the landlord thought I was Indian.
 Other times I got extra servings at an Ethiopian restaurant because they thought I was Ethiopian.
 A long time ago I got offered an extra apple at an event (don’t ask) because they thought I was Israeli.
 In Spain, a woman argued with me stating that I was indeed Tunisian instead of American.
 In Egypt at the market I got an extra better deal because they thought I was French.
 And the story goes on and on.